information isfrom NSK UK. Ltd.

 John Milne, the Senior National Dental Adviser at the CQC.
 Offers advice & clears up some common myths about inspections of dental services and shares agreed guidance.
 This initiative is a novel way to try and address some of the confusion out there, some are of course genuine concerns and some just 'Chinese Whispers' that seem to set themselves in stone as they now have been 'whispered' for so long!

 Follow the link to CQC 'mythbusters' after browsing our web-pages please!

-A Startling Result, for perhaps only the expert working group that had issued their brief but contraversial statement from Glasgow In 2013 stating they could find no evidence to support the use or purchase of a vacuum sterilizer when processing hollow instruments, including of course, dental handpieces.
+A Startling Result, for perhaps only the Scottish expert working group, that had previosly issued their brief but contraversial statement from Glasgow In 2013 stating that they could find no evidence to support the use or purchase of a vacuum sterilizer when processing hollow instruments, including of course, dental handpieces.
 This advice appeared at the time to rebuff the established principals of complete air-removal being absolutely necessary in the assurance of sterility.
 The note issued from the working group had also stunned sterilizer manufactures whom for some time had been moving investment & production away from traditional displacement machines towards the B- cycle vacuum machines, as is the norm in the rest of Europe.
 It did of course also throw sterilizer training establishments, training experts and advisors into total confusion, to say the least!

-Don't forget the Fake Dental Equipment issue hasn't gone away!
+While we are talking equipment........Don't forget the Fake Dental Equipment issue hasn't gone away!
 So please check once again that what you are using or have been given to use is from a genuine manufacture and supplied from a reputable source, preferably from a BDIA member company.
-Fake, is not just restricted to instruments but also to consumable items that look like the genuine thing, but are at best areless effective and at worse, downright dangerous!
+However, 'fake', is not just restricted to equipment but also to instruments and consumable items that look scariliy like the genuine thing!
+They probably will beat best less effective and at worse, downright dangerous!